 - Financial Advice for Young Families

 Health Insurance and Other Benefits

-One of the biggest barriers to entrepreneurship in the United States is the lack of affordable health care.
-Most companies will provide subsidized health insurance which is critical if you ever have a large medical expense.
-With that being said, health insurance is just one benefit offered by large organizations.
-Many organizations may also offer the following:
+One of the most significant barriers to entrepreneurship in the United States is the lack of affordable health care.
+Most companies will provide subsidized health insurance, which is critical if you have a substantial medical expense.
+That said, health insurance is just one benefit of large organizations.
+Many organizations may also provide the following:

 - Paid holiday, vacation, and sick leave

 - Flexible work arrangements (working from home or flexible schedule)

 - Employee assistance programs (e.g., legal, self-care, addiction)

 - Retirement accounts (as noted above)

 If you pursue working for a large organization, consider all benefits included.
 It’s not just about the pay.